Which anatomical term refers to the region of the body that inclu... | Channels for Pearson+

 Multiple Choice

-Which anatomical term refers to the region of the body that includes the shinbone (tibia)?
+Which anatomical term refers to the region of the body that includes the shoulder joint?

 A